Bourkekev/ms3-your-recipe-hub/README.md

 So I had to change the class on the dropdown trigger in the navigation to be different than the select dropdown trigger, and that fixed the conflict.

+### Select category dropdown went under nav

+The select category dropdown would open upwards if the screen was landscape and below a certain height (like on a small laptop), which turned out to be 672px high.
+This put the greyed out 'Select category' text and half of the first category beneath the header, so it was hard to select.
+I thought it would not be too difficult to just change the z-index on the header or dropdown to get it above the header but this turned out more tricky than imagined, because of the DOM structure and that materialize generates the select dropdown and 'sidenav-overlay' (darkened overlay when activating the mobile nav).
+I could get the header below the dropdown setting its z-index to 2, but this caused a problem with the 'sidenav-overlay' which then appeared over everything including the mobile nav.
+The mobile nav is inside the nav in the header, but the overlay is at the same DOM level as the header.

+So I thought a better solution would be to set a max-height on the select dropdown just for when the screen height gets too small and is still landscape.
+This way, when the select dropdown goes up, it will not go below the header.

 ## Credits and References

 ### Design and Research